DoctorTeeth/diffmem/README.md

 However, if this were all that was going on, it seems the model ought to converge examples this size using just one head, and I wasn't able to get it to converge on this task without using 2 heads.
 Moreover, the memory access pattermns above don't exactly align with that interpretation.

-If the above hypothesis is true, then there isn't actually a sorting algorithm being performed.
-I suspect that this is because we are forcing the model to spit out a sorted sequence immediately after seeing the original sequence.
-This ought to be impossible to do with total accuracy!
-If instead we let the model wait for some amount of time before putting out the answer, would it do better?
-This raises the question of how to train it to do such a thing?
-Maybe we could force it to wait a fixed amount of time no matter what, or maybe we could let it wait an arbitrary amount of time and then only score it when it outputs some sort of score-me bits.

 #### Miscellaneous Notes

 * The controller is just a single FF layer with a tanh activation.
 All heads take input straight from the output of the controller layer.
 I couple the number of read heads and write heads.
 If you pass --heads=8 to the model, there will be 8 read and 8 write heads.
-As alluded to in the paper, the order of the reads/writes doesn't matter.
+As mentioned in the paper, the order of the reads/writes doesn't matter.

 * Restricting the range of allowed integer shifts to [-1,0,1] seems totally essential for length-generalization in the copy task.
 It's possible that this restriction (which currently I've hardcoded into the model), is harming performance on some of the other tasks.